CAMattera/hello-world/README.md

-# hello-world
-This is my first repository.
-I am just getting into crypto and coding and want to fully commit myself in it and learn to the best of my ability.
+I am a 17 year old male whos been intrested in computers.
+Ive always wanted to learn coding and crypto to futher expand my skills.